spdk/spdk/examples/nvme/fio_plugin/README.md

 Users may format the drive with separate metadata support, fio_plugin can't get the exactly size of metadata for one request before the real workloads, so export one option here 'md_size', users can add it in the configuration file when the metadata size for one request is larger than 4096 bytes.

+Application Tag and Application Tag Mask can be used with end-to-end data protection, so 'apptag' and 'apptag_mask' can be set via the configuration file.